Pictou County: Media

-Pictou County is served by the weekly newspapers The News and The Advocate.
+Pictou County is served by the weekly newspapers The News and The Pictou Advocate.
 Pictou County has two locally based radio station is CKEC-FM & CKEZ-FM.

 A sports and recreation paper is distributed monthly through the mail at no charge.

 Culture

 There are two performance spaces in the county: the deCoste Centre in Pictou and Glasgow Square in New Glasgow.
-Both host local musicians and events, including summer sounds series at the deCoste and the New Glasgow Riverfront Jubilee in August at the Glasgow Square.
+Both host local musicians and events, including the Festival of Summer Sounds series at the deCoste and the New Glasgow Riverfront Jubilee in August at the Glasgow Square.

 Many of the towns and villages host their own parades and events throughout the year.
-Read By The Sea is an annual one-day literary festival held in the village of River John.
+Read By The Sea is an annual literary festival held in the village of River John.
 The New Scotland Days Festival in Pictou each September is a celebration of the county's Scottish heritage.
 Pictou also hosts the Lobster Carnival every July since 1934.
 It was voted the best festival in Canada.
 New Glasgow's Art at Night is an annual one night art event in downtown New Glasgow.
 Eventide Art Hub in New Glasgow hosts an Art Gallery, Artist Studios, and a retail space for artists and musicians to sell their work.

 Museums include the Northumberland Fisheries Museum, the Hector Heritage Quay, and the McCulloch House Museum in Pictou, the Pictou County Military Museum in Westville, the Carmichael House in New Glasgow, and the Museum of Industry in Stellarton.

-Pictou County is also known for the regional pizza variant known as Pictou County Pizza, which can be shipped to former residents living across Canada through UPS.
+Pictou County is also known for the regional pizza variant known as Pictou County Pizza, which can be shipped to former residents living across Canada through UPS, and is available in frozen pizzas throughout the Maritimes.